msteffensen19/InstallNimbusAliasesEverywhere/README.md

 ## Linux

-To install these aliases on Linux just run the Linux/InstallNimbusAliases.sh file or just copy the bashrc.txt file to your ~/.bashrc after making a copy or your original.
+To install these aliases on Linux just run the Linux/InstallNimbusAliases.sh file or just copy the bashrc.txt file to your ~/.bashrc after making a copy of your original.
 To use these aliases in Linux, open a new shell or terminal or run "source ~/.bashrc" in your existing shell/terminal.

 To uninstall the aliases, run the Linux/UninstallNimbusAliases.sh script.